1097714058-coder/PSDN/README.md

 # Prepare Datasets
-Put SYSU-MM01 and RegDB dataset into data/sysu data/regdb and data/llcm, run prepare\_sysu.py and prepare\_regdb.py to prepare the training data (convert to market1501 format).
+Put SYSU-MM01 and RegDB dataset into data/sysu and data/regdb , run prepare\_sysu.py and prepare\_regdb.py to prepare the training data (convert to market1501 format).

 # Prepare Pre-trained model
 We adopt the self-supervised pre-trained models (ViT-B/16+ICS) from [Self-Supervised Pre-Training for Transformer-Based Person Re-Identification](https://github.com/damo-cv/TransReID-SSL?tab=readme-ov-file).